 Window Cleaning Westminster

-We are professional window cleaners based in the heart of London, providing our window cleaning Westminster services to commercial and industrial buildings across the city.
+We are professional window cleaners based in the heart of London, providing our window cleaning services in Westminster to commercial and industrial buildings across the city.

 We have a variety of methods available with different advantages, including cherry pickers, water-fed poles, traditional ladders, cradle window cleaning and abseiling window cleaners.

-Our commercial window cleaning Westminster is health and safety approved, we ensure each employee is fully qualified and fully trained, with training taking place at our own training facility and covering areas such as ladder training and harness inspection.
+Our commercial window cleaners in Westminster are health and safety approved, we ensure each employee is fully qualified and fully trained, with training taking place at our own training facility and covering areas such as ladder training and harness inspection.

 Client communication is imperative for our company, with each team member having access to a PDA where contact between the client, the window cleaners and the head office is easily made.